sharpliner/sharpliner/README.md

 ## Something missing?

 This project is still under development and we probably don't cover 100% of the cases.
-If you find a missing feature / API / property, file an issue in project's repository, or even better, file a PR and we will work with you to get you going.
+If you find a missing feature / API / property, file an issue in project's repository, or even better - file a PR and we will work with you to get you going.